Andrew Summers Rowan

 Andrew Summers Rowan (April 23, 1857 – January 10, 1943) was born in Gap Mills, Virginia (now West Virginia), the son of John M. Rowan and Virginia Summers.
 He was an American army officer who served in the Spanish–American War, the Philippine War, and the Moro Rebellion, and became famous for reportedly delivering a message to Gen. Calixto Garcia in Cuba.

 Early career

 Rowan enrolled in the United States Military Academy at West Point in 1877 at the age of twenty and was commissioned second lieutenant in 1881.
 For the next ten years he was assigned to several frontier posts and in 1887 married Ida M. Symns of Atchison, Kansas.
-While serving as topographical officer at Fort Pembina, North Dakota, he volunteered for reconnaissance service along the Canadian border.
+While serving as a topographical officer at Fort Pembina, North Dakota, he volunteered for reconnaissance service along the Canadian border.
 In 1891 he was assigned as barometric hypsometrist and assistant astronomer with the Intercontinental Railway Survey, which was planning a (never-completed) rail line through Guatemala.
 After his return he was appointed head of the Military Information Division (MID) Map Section in Washington, DC.
 While serving in this capacity he co-authored a well-received book about Cuba.